 Shrinkage factors are applied to the risk-adjusted rates for each IQI in a process called multivariate signal extraction (MSX).
-These shrinkage factors were calculated from the HCUP Year 2003 SID of 38 states.
 For each IQI, the shrinkage estimate reflects a 'reliability adjustment' unique to each indicator.
 The less reliable the IQI over time and across hospitals or areas, the more the estimate 'shrinks' the IQI toward the overall area mean.
 The resulting rate will appear "smoother" than the raw rate, meaning the year-to-year fluctuations in performance are likely to be reduced.
 More information is contained in the Guide to Inpatient Quality Indicators.
 The shrinkage factors are provided as part of the IQI software and do not need to be calculated by users.